 Many people love to read blogs, but not everyone has the time.
 This is a good opportunity to provide easy-to-digest high-value content for people on the go.

 A smart way to do this is to repurpose your content.
-Repurposing your content opens the doors to reaching more people and breathes life back into old posts that you know are well written and highly informative.
+Repurposing your content opens the doors to reach more people and breathes life back into old posts that you know are well written and highly informative.

 When you repurpose your content, you reuse and reformat your old content making it suitable for other content outlets.